On-reserve Income Assistance program

-Who can apply?
+Who can apply

-Funding is provided to First Nations communities, organizations and other service providers, who are responsible for providing this program to their eligible on-reserve members.
-It is available in all provinces and the Yukon and is delivered in accordance with the income assistance rates and eligibility of the individuals' province of residence or the Yukon.
+When funded, they're responsible for providing this program to eligible individuals.
+The program is available on reserves in all provinces and Yukon, and delivered in accordance with the income assistance rates and eligibility criteria of the individuals' province of residence or Yukon.

 - financial need